 Bake these mini cinnamon rolls for 20 minutes, remove them from the oven and spread a layer of cinnamon roll frosting made with powdered sugar and milk over the warm tops.

 These mini cinnamon rolls are just the right size.
 They’re not huge, they’re almost bite-sized treats.

 Can You Freeze Cinnamon Rolls?

 It’s surprising how easy it is to make cinnamon rolls for one person.
 In 30 minutes, from start to finish, you can enjoy fluffy, sweet, wonderfully gooey cinnamon rolls with your morning coffee or tea.

-Refrigerator biscuits are so inexpensive and this recipe can be made for easily under a dollar.
+Refrigerator biscuits are so inexpensive and this recipe can be made for easily a dollar or two.
 So when you want to satisfy a mid-afternoon sweet craving or you want to enjoy sweet cinnamon rolls in the morning for breakfast, this recipe is perfect for you.

 What To Serve With Cinnamon Rolls

 Other Easy Single Serving and Small Batch Breakfast Recipes

 For more information on the baking dishes I use in our “recipes for one”, please visit our FAQ page.